 The lucky winners will enter the Tokyo Tower venue from 10:30 p.m. on the night of June 25 and will be able to stay until 8:00 a.m. the next morning.
 Guests will pay up to $1,000 for the one-time opportunity to sleep on the floor among Michael’s belongings.
 Fans have already lined up to win the opportunity to spend one night surrounded by the legend’s possessions.

-“The idea may sound a bit odd to Western cultures, but in Japan the tradition of being with the remains and possessions of passed loved ones on the anniversary of their passing is an important ritual,” said Hiroyuki Takamura of the Tokyo Tower.
-This, unique opportunity will definitely see a number of fans descending upon Tokyo from across the world.
+“The idea may sound a bit odd to Western cultures, but in Japan, the tradition of being with the remains and possessions of passed loved ones on the anniversary of their passing is an important ritual,” said Hiroyuki Takamura of the Tokyo Tower.
+This unique opportunity will definitely see several fans descending upon Tokyo from across the world.